RhettRautsaw/PhyProbe/README.md

 # Create a mapfile and run Astral
 java -jar astral.5.15.4.jar -i 10_genetrees-BS10.tree -o 10_astral.tre -C -T 16 -a 10_mapfile.txt
 ```

+# Citation
+This page and the corresponding publication are under development.
+I will update this section with the publication once complete.
+If you use this pipeline prior its publication, please cite this GitHub repository.